-Craft can be the place where you can easily store and revisit anything that inspires you to achieve your goals.
+Craft is a place where you can easily store and revisit anything that inspires you to achieve your goals.
 That kind of insight may not always come in text, but also in images, videos, links, and other files.

 We are frequently discussing how to expand and perfect Craft to be compatible with the widest range of attachments.
 Here you will find more about how Craft interacts and reacts to different media files.